 - You have to know full information about the source you're trying to cite, and you must input it manually (it's not that convenient, I assure you + it takes time);

 - You will not be capable of transferring your references to another file, so you'll have to create another list of references once more;

-- There's still a probability that it might not format the source correctly (happened to me once, never used the Word for citing since then);
+- There's still a chance that it might not format the source correctly (it happened to me once, never used the Word for citing since then);

 So, all in all, you may use Word for this, but I won't recommend it.

 Once again, go to your favorite online search engine, type in "reference maker," and voila!
 You've got an array of online tools and services that will generate references for you.
 I won't recommend any particular of these generators (because they have not paid me for advertisement) but let me assure you that it makes almost no difference which one you choose.
 Basically, they do the same thing, and it's up to your preference, which one you choose.